Elkafasa/The-SMP/README.md

 End Portals Unlock: February 19, 2026

-Ender Dragon Fight: Begins after the End portals unlock sequence completes
+Ender Dragon Fight: Begins after the End unlock sequence completes

 World & Border
+Starting World Border

-Starting World Border: 10,000 × 10,000 blocks
+10,000 × 10,000 blocks

-Border Expansion:
+Border Expansion

-Expands through specific achievements, including the Ender Dragon’s death
+The world border expands through specific progression achievements

+Ender Dragon death is a major expansion trigger

-More achievements may be added later to influence border size
+Additional achievements may be added in the future to further affect border size

 Season Resets

-Season resets can happen, but are not guaranteed at a specific date
+Season resets can occur, but are not guaranteed at a fixed date.

-A reset may occur if:
+A reset may happen if:

 Server activity drops too low

-A majority of the server agrees via a vote that a reset is necessary
+A majority of active players vote that a reset is necessary

+Resets are player-driven or activity-driven, not automatic.

 End Dimension & Dragon Event Flow

-The End is heavily scripted and event-driven.
+The End is fully scripted and operates as a server-wide event.

 Before Unlock